A Ramsey-Tur\'an theory for tilings in graphs: Absorbing sets

 \end{lemma}

 We remark that Lemma~\ref{lem:detectpartition} shows much more than just the existence of a closed partition.
 Indeed, it gives the added condition that there are not many edges between parts.
 This property will be used to guarantee that the vectors $k\textbf{u}_i$ are $(F,\beta)$-robust, which we will also need to apply Lemma~\ref{close}.
 Moreover, each part in the partition is large i.e.\ of size at least $\left(\eta+\tfrac\mu 2\right)n$.
-This implies that the number of parts $C$ is less than $\floor{\tfrac{1}{\eta}}$ which is best possible.
+This implies that the number of parts $C$ is less than $\floor{\tfrac{1}{\eta}}$ which is best possible due to the disjoint cliques construction discussed in Section \ref{sec:quasi}.

-Our last crucial lemma suggests that under the constraint of $\alpha^*(G)=o(n)$ instead of $\alpha(G)=o(n)$, we can merge all the parts in the partition into only one part, which will be adopted in the proofs of Theorem \ref{thm:stareverything} (1) and (3).
+Our last crucial lemma suggests that under the constraint of $\alpha_2^*(G)=o(n)$ instead of $\alpha_r(G)=o(n)$, we can merge all the parts in the partition into only one part, which will be adopted in the proofs of Theorem \ref{thm:stareverything} \ref{RTT*1} and \ref{RTT*3}.